GrandpaBond/pxt-heading/README.md

 A rather simpler method is just to use a compass!
 The problem is that the built-in microbit compass expects to operate when it is horizontal, yet most robot buggies mount it vertically.
-It also asks to be calibrated by tilting in every possible direction.
+It also asks to be calibrated by tilting in every possible direction, an fairly awkward operation with a buggy.

 This pxt-heading extension is designed to meet the need for an orientation-independent compass, based just on the magnetometer readings.
-It, too, needs to first calibrate the magnetometer (to discover how it is affected by its magnetic environment), but that is achieved simply by spinning the buggy on the spot for a couple of rotations, and then teaching it where North is.
+It, too, needs to first calibrate the magnetometer (to discover how it sees its magnetic environment), but that is achieved simply by spinning the buggy on the spot for a couple of rotations, and then teaching it where North is.

 ## Earth's Magnetic Field